Managing carbon responsibly

 Reducing energy consumption and greenhouse gas emissions

 Our aim is to minimize fossil fuel consumption and maximize the use of green energy in our manufacturing facilities.
 Through conversion to renewable, green, energy sources and equipment upgrades, we’ve achieved significant reductions in fossil fuel consumption and greenhouse gas emissions over the last few years, while also reducing operating costs.
 Two notable examples came on-line in 2012:

 Anaerobic wastewater treatment

 Finding innovative ways to use waste is at the top of our agenda.
-Tembec operates anaerobic wastewater treatment plants at its Temiscaming, Québec and Tartas, France facilities.
-A third anaerobic plant is under construction at the Matane, Québec facility.
+Tembec operates anaerobic wastewater treatment plants at manufacturing sites in Temiscaming and Matane, Québec; and Tartas, France.

 Basically, anaerobic wastewater treatment is an innovation in the biological treatment of wastewater.
 The treatment enables us to remove organic pollutants, which are then converted by anaerobic microorganisms to biogas.

 1. Reduced energy consumption: